daodaojiang622/CS6650/8/server/README.md

 **Server for HW8**

 To start the homework:
-1. Edit the database connection in the Server.java and ReviewConsumer.java
+1. Edit the database connection info in the Server.java and ReviewConsumer.java
 2. Run consumer first
 3. Run Server
-4. Run the client
+4. Go to the Client folder and read the README there

 To open the RabbitMQ management console:
 1. If you are running on localhost, go to localhost:15672